mayankjonwal02/VirtualMouseController/README.md

 # VirtualMouseController
-<p> made using MediaPipe ML Solution , using Python language
+<p> made using MediaPipe ML Solution , in Python language
 <p> U can control mouse just by using your hand.
 <p> options provided
 <p> - moving mouse